 What is a dental implant?

 A dental implant is a tiny metal screw, engineered with very high precision technology.
 It works as an artificial tooth root and has been in use since the 1950s.
 Dental implants can be of different materials, widths, and lengths and there are currently hundreds of dental implant brands on the market.

 How does a dental implant work?

 Once an implant has been placed surgically into your jawbone, the surface fuses with the surrounding bone (a process known as osseointegration).
 You will then undergo a healing period of between three to six months for this to take effect.
 This makes the dental implant stable and strong enough to support a prosthetic tooth so that your replaced tooth can withstand the forces of biting and chewing comfortably.
 At the same time, the gingiva around the implant adheres to the implant collar and abutment, to create a seal against any bacteria trying to reach the implant.

 Continue reading to discover:

 Today, there are several hundreds of dental implant brands available, all with their own characteristics, prices, and predictability level (the probability of a successful treatment outcome).
 Dentists tend to have one or two different brands in their practices.
-Each dental implant brand and design has its own surgical material, technical limitations, and requires specific training.
+Each dental implant brand and design has its own surgical material, and technical limitations, and requires specific training.
 Dentists are thus dependent on their implant brand’s capabilities to treat their cases as well as possible.